GW190814: Circumstantial Evidence for Up-Down Quark Star: Result and discussion

 It is instructive to see some implications of our results.
-Shown in Fig.~\ref{Mu} is the density dependence of the quark mass $M_{u}$ and $M_s$ as well as the squared sound speed $c_s^2$ with SQS2.05, udQS2.77 and udQS3.67.
-The empirical results of $M_{u}$ and $M_s$ from SU(3) NJL model with HK~\citep{Hat94} are also plotted for comparison.
+Shown in Fig.~\ref{Mu} is the density dependence of the quark mass $M_{u}$ and $M_s$ as well as the squared sound speed $c_s^2$ with SQS1.87, udQS2.87 and udQS3.30.
+The results of $M_{u}$ and $M_s$ from SU(3) NJL model with HK~\citep{Hat94} are also plotted for comparison.
 The $M_d$ is not shown here since it is very similar to the $M_u$ except the slight difference in the current mass.
+We note that the NJL model is very successful to describe the properties of hadrons with QCD chiral symmetry with the model parameters fitted to the properties of mesons and the quark condensate in vacuum, and it provides an effective approach to describe the chiral symmetry restoration at high baryon densities.
+Therefore, the in-medium quark mass based on the well-known parameter set in the NJL model can be used as a guidance for the density dependent quark mass in the present CQM model, at least at lower densities where the linear approximation should be valid for the density dependence of the quark mass (and chiral condensates) (See, e.g., Refs.~\citep{Cai18,Cai19}).
+On the other hand, the NJL model cannot describe the quark confinement which is included in the present CQM model via the vector interactions $V_{ij}$ in Eq.~(\ref{Eq:Vpot}).
 In the present CQM model, the two free parameters $\nu_{ud}$ and $\nu_s$ determine the density dependence of the quark mass, and larger values of $\nu_{ud}$ or $ \nu_s $ make the quark mass decay more rapidly with density and thus facilitate the chiral symmetry restoration at high density if the current quark mass is neglected.
-It is remarkable to see from Fig.~\ref{Mu}~(a) that while the $M_{u}$ with SQS2.05 and udQS3.67 significantly deviates from the NJL result, the udQS2.77 predicts a quite similar $M_{u}$ as the NJL model.
-Furthermore, the udQS2.77 requires $\nu_{s} \le 0.61$, and thus the corresponding $M_s$ is also in harmony with the NJL result as seen in Fig.\ref{Mu}~(b).
-Our results thus indicate that the $u$, $d$ and $s$ quark masses with udQS2.77 nicely agree with the empirical values from the NJL model.
+It is remarkable to see from Fig.~\ref{Mu}(a) that while the $M_{u}$ with SQS1.87 significantly deviates from the NJL result, the udQS2.87 and udQS3.30 predicts a quite similar $M_{u}$ as the NJL model.
+Furthermore, the udQS2.87(udQS3.30) requires $\nu_{s} \le 0.72(0.94)$, and thus the corresponding $M_s$ is also in harmony with the NJL result as seen in Fig.~\ref{Mu}(b).
+Our results thus indicate that the $u$, $d$ and $s$ quark masses with udQS2.87 and udQS3.30 nicely agree with the results from the NJL model.